kanarus/cargo-metask/README.md

 # cargo-metask

-A lightweight task runner for tasks defined in Cargo.toml
+A lightweight task runner for tasks defined as Cargo.toml metadata

 ## Installation